CassieMarie0728/my-awesomeness/README.md

 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [awesomedata/awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets) - A topic-centric list of HQ open datasets.
 - [best-of-ai/ai-directories](https://github.com/best-of-ai/ai-directories) - An awesome list of best top AI directories to submit your ai tools
+- [best-of-lists/best-of](https://github.com/best-of-lists/best-of) - 🏆  Discover best-of lists with awesome open-source projects on all kinds of topics.
 - [brabadu/awesome-fonts](https://github.com/brabadu/awesome-fonts) - Curated list of fonts and everything
 - [carpedm20/awesome-hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources
 - [codebydant/ubuntuExternalHDD](https://github.com/codebydant/ubuntuExternalHDD) - This is a tutorial to install ubuntu 20.4 in an external HDD without removing the internal HDD in windows.